-Nikiya, a temple dancer, has secretly sworn her eternal love to the warrior Solor.
-When she rejects the High Brahmin, he determines to take revenge on Solor.
-But his actions have terrible consequences.
+Nikiya, a temple dancer, is in love with the warrior Solor.
+The High Brahmin pursues Nikiya, and when she rejects him, he plans to take revenge on Solor.

-Marius Petipa’s exotic La Bayadère was given its premiere at the Bolshoi Theatre in St Petersburg in 1877.
-It was regularly performed within the former Soviet Union throughout the 20th century but was almost unknown in the West until 1961, when the touring Kirov Ballet performed the famous Kingdom of the Shades scene.
-Natalia Makarova saw the ballet as a child in Leningrad and created this production in 1980.
+An iconic 19th-century Russian ballet, La Bayadère was originally performed at the Bolshoi Theatre in St Petersburg in 1877, and was regularly performed within the former Soviet Union throughout the 20th century.
+It remained unknown in the West until the Kirov Ballet toured with the Kingdom of the Shades scene in 1961.
+Natalia Makarova saw La Bayadère as a child in Leningrad and created this production in 1980.
 It was first performed by The Royal Ballet in 1989.

 News and features